TiCaLiBrO/Trillidium/README.md

 For threads, right-handed inputs also mean that the input is locally copied to each thread.

 For left-handed inputs, it means that the input is globally shared among the threads, and it will undergo an augmentation queue.
-This is not reccomended, but for some tasks it may be difficult to avoid.
+This is not recommended, but for some tasks it may be difficult to avoid.

 All variables that are defined inside of a threaded function are defined as local variables by default.
-To make a variable only belong to one thread, or to share them often breaks determinism, so it's very much discriminated against, but it is allowed.
+To make a variable only belong to one thread, or to share them, often breaks determinism, so it's very much discriminated against, but it is allowed.
 Here's how: thread10 my_thread =
     if thread = 1
         x = 12